EduardGomezEscandell/pathtracing/README.md

 bash configure.sh
 ```

-The executable will be generated and a couple of symliks will be created:
+The executable will be generated and a couple of symlinks will be created:
 ```
 bin
 └── Release